starship/starship/docs/es-ES/config/README.md

 | symbol    | Refleja el valor de la opción `symbol` |
 | style\* | Refleja el valor de la opción `style`  |

-\*: Esta variable sólo puede ser usada como parte de una cadena de estilo
+\*: This variable can only be used as a part of a style string

-#### Comando personalizado de shell
+#### Comando personalizado del intérprete de comandos

 `shell` accepts a non-empty list of strings, where:

-- La primera cadena es la ruta al intérprete de comandos a usar para ejecutar el comando.
+- The first string is the path to the shell to use to execute the command.
-- Otros argumentos siguientes son pasados al shell.
+- Other following arguments are passed to the shell.

 If unset, it will fallback to STARSHIP_SHELL and then to "sh" on Linux, and "cmd /C" on Windows.